AndriiZakharenko/center-spider/README.md

 ### Description

-- Center the spider using only JavaScript
+- Centered the spider using only JavaScript

 ### Stack